hiveot/hub.capnp/pkg/certs/README.md

 Manage certificates for authentication of hub services, IoT devices and consumers.

+## Roadmap

+1. Revisit the use-cases for certificates now services always listen using UDS, (except for the gateway).
+   * How are remote services discovered?
+   * How are connections to remote services established?
+   * When are service certificates needed?
+If at all.

+2. TBD.
+Add support for LetsEncrypt

 ## Summary

 This service manages authentication certificates for use by services, IoT devices and end-users on the local network: